lanl-ansi/LearningFieldTheories/README.md

 # LearningFieldTheories
 This repository contains Julia implementations of classical and gauge lattice field theories with explicit sampling, parameter learning, and renormalization-group (RG) flow analysis.
-The goal is to unify statistical inference and field-theoretic RG methods, demonstrating how coupling constants and effective Hamiltonians can be learned directly from simulated data.
+The goal is to unify statistical inference and field-theoretic RG methods, demonstrating how coupling constants and effective Hamiltonians can be learned directly from simulated or experimental data.

 | Model                                     | Dimension | Description / Key Features                                                                                                                                      |
 | ----------------------------------------- | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |